Trulsaa/obsidian-icloud-contacts/README.md

 This plugin provides two commands.
 Use the command pallet to search for **Obsidian iCloud contacts** and use one of the two commands to update your contacts folder.

-1. **Update Contacts**: Downloads alle contacts from iCloud and updates the contacts files in you vault that based what contacts have been updated in iCloud.
+1. **Update Contacts**: Downloads all contacts from iCloud and updates the contacts files in you vault that based what contacts have been updated in iCloud.
-2. **Update all Contacts**: - Downloads alle contacts form iCloud and rewrites alle contacts files in your vault based on the contacts from iCloud.
+2. **Update all Contacts**: - Downloads alle contacts form iCloud and rewrites all contacts files in your vault based on the contacts from iCloud.
 Usefull for when you have changed the Excluded keys setting.

 ## Notes

--   The **iCloudVCard** propperty needs is used to only update contacts that have been changed.
+-   The **iCloudVCard** property is used to update contacts that have been changed.
 I also like it as a backup of my contacts in my vault.
 -   This plugin is not affiliated with Apple in any way.

 ## Thanks

-The IcloudClient in this codebase is copied and addapted from [tsdav](https://github.com/natelindev/tsdav).
+The IcloudClient in this codebase is copied and adapted from [tsdav](https://github.com/natelindev/tsdav).

 ## Support